Trade Stock Indices

 How Do I Calculate S&P 500 Pips Value - S&P 500 Index

-Standard & Poor's 500 is a index that tracks the capitalization of the five hundred stocks which represent major industries in the US economy.
+Standard and Poor's 500 is a index that tracks the capitalization of the five hundred stocks which represent major industries in the US economy.
 The listing of 500 companies is made up of stocks listed in the NYSE and NASDAQ.

 Index Contracts and Specifications - S&P 500 Index

-Margin Required Per 1 Lot for S&P 500 is - $ 12
+Margin Required Per 1 Contract for S&P 500 is - $ 12

 Value per 1 Pip(Point)s for S&P 500 is - $ 0.1